-DHCF is taking action to ensure compliance

-- DHCF immediately paused terminations for children with 8/31 end dates and will pause terminations for 9/30 end dates. - The number of children with 8/31 certification end date whose procedural termination was paused is approximately 4,400. - This figure is as of early September and may decrease over time as children can continue to have eligibility determined based on the response to a non-passive renewal notice. - Any children with certification end dates prior to implementation of any system fixes that address the household-exparte issue will be similarly extended. - The District will re-instate impacted MAGI children under 21 with certification end dates prior to 8/1/23 who were procedurally terminated.
-DHCF expects impacted children will e re-instated later this month. - In the near term, the District plans to use the back-end ex-parte mitigation strategy to keep the children's eligibility open if the parents are showing that their renewal will be non-passive. - The children will remain open in DCAS and in MMIS, while the parents are sent a non-passive renewal.
-If the parents return the renewal, then the entire household's eligibility will be redetermined based on the submitted/validated information. - Timeline: In the next month - A comprehensive system fix is also in development.
-This comprehensive fix will allow the District to be fully compliant with federal ex-parte requirements (without need for back-end ex-parte mitigation strategy). - Timeline: Final timeline and level of effort is dependent upon additional CMS guidance on related eligibility functions
+- DHCF has taken action to ensure compliance - Reinstatements are live in MMIS for potentially impacted children with May through July certification end dates - DHCF paused disenrollments for potentially impacted children with August and September certification end dates - There may be additional changes to reinstated or paused cases based on ongoing DHCF analysis - Specialized notices will be mailed to impacted beneficiaries who have been reinstated or paused - For October initiations, the District plans to use the back-end ex-parte mitigation strategy to keep the children's eligibility open if the parents are showing that their renewal will be non-passive. - The children will remain open in DCAS and in MMIS, while the parents are sent a non-passive renewal.
+If the parents return the renewal, then the entire household's eligibility will be redetermined based on the submitted/validated information. - A comprehensive system fix is still in development.
+This comprehensive fix will allow the District to be fully compliant with federal ex-parte requirements.
+Final timeline and level of effort is dependent upon additional CMS guidance on related eligibility functions